"Sustainable watershed stewardship."

 These challenges to water security will likely be exacerbated by climate change and the consequently unpredictable rainfall.

 As a Kenyan public-private partnership (PPP), the WSTF is designed as an environmental financing mechanism to support sustainable land management, water and soil conservation measures, and integrated natural resource management in the Upper Tana catchment area.
 It is founded on the principle that preventing water problems at the source is cheaper than addressing these issues further downstream.

-Additionally, grants will be treated as expensed and replenished at the point of disbursement, which minimizes the time beneficiaries will have to wait until approval.
+Additionally, grants are treated as expensed and replenished at the point of disbursement, which minimizes the time beneficiaries will have to wait until approval.
 On average approval happens within 90 days.

-In order to disburse funds, clear indicators for the targeting and prioritization of initiatives and stakeholders will be developed.
-This will be aided by the establishment of national and county level advisory structures, so as to be responsive to local requirements.
+In order to disburse funds, clear indicators for the targeting and prioritization of initiatives and stakeholders were developed.
+There are monitored by national and county level advisory structures, so as to be responsive to local requirements.

 Establishing a baseline of priority locations that factors in riparian (watershed) management and wetlands protection for vegetation buffering along riverbanks

 Reforestation and adoption of agro-forestry practices to reduce greenhouse gas emissions and increase carbon stocks